svetlemodry/omegat-en-cs/README.md

-omegat-teamrepo
+omegat-en-cs
 ===============

-This is a template repository for collaborative translation using the OmegaT free CAT application.
+This is my repository for softwae translation using the OmegaT free CAT application.